 What is a GP?

-A GP is a doctor who has done 3-4 years of additional specialist training in general practice after graduation.
+A GP is a doctor who has done 3 to 4 years of additional specialist training in general practice after graduation.
 Some GPs specialise further in childbirth (obstetrics), can offer antenatal care and in some cases, can attend the birth.

 Your first appointment